mufidu/pocket-to-markdown/README.md

 ```

 p.s.
 This will make the folder size much bigger if there are a lot of images.
+Update: Use [this package](https://github.com/mufidu/markdown-image-downloader) to download the images.

 ## Output Folder